Holyoke Community Preservation Committee Considers Project Funding

 While Rivera agreed that CPAC should seek more details from historic preservation applicants, the committee needs to foster better relations with the legal department to avoid future confusion.

 CPAC discussed whether the Massachusetts International Festival of Arts would apply for funding or keep the deal intact.
-MIFA proposes to restore the former Victory Theater in Suffolk Street, closed in 1979.
+MIFA proposes to restore the old Victory Theater in Suffolk Street, closed in 1979.

 Part of the project involves restoring and storing canvas murals hung near the theater stage.
 The debate centered on whether the original scope of work in the MIFA request had changed enough to warrant a new request.